schaua/tdd_cpp_code/docs/Labs/01_lab_guide_initial_steps.md

 The technical requirements are as listed:

 1. Create a portfolio by assigning it to a specified owner.
-2. When initially create the portfolio will not contain any stock certificates.
+2. When initially created the portfolio will not contain any stock certificates.
 3. A quantity of stock certificates for a specified ticker symbol can be purchased.
 When a purchase has been completed the quantity of stocks in the portfolio will be increased.
 If stocks are sold the quantity of stocks in the portfolio will be decreased.
 4. Stock purchases need to keep track of the date, the quantity and the unit price of the stock at the time of purchase.
 5. The application will provide a service that will track the current trading price of the stocks.